 Democrats had been on the wrong side of slavery, and the losing side in the Civil War.
 By exploiting racial fears, Democrats, with a strong Irish constituency, found a receptive audience by stoking Sinophobia in communities where a visible Chinese presence could be targeted.
-Repeatedly and effectively, the Democrats offered Chinese “otherness” to swell their ranks and influence of political power.
-“The Chinese Must Go” soon became a roaring anthem.
+Repeatedly and effectively, the Democrats pointed to Chinese “otherness” to swell their ranks and influence of political power.
+“The Chinese Must Go” made famous by Irish-born Denis Kearney in California, soon became a roaring anthem across the nation.

 The Tammany Tiger can hardly believe his predicament.
 After Tweed’s arrest and fall from power, the tiger had been quiet.
 The tiger has only barely escaped doom.
 He holds the queue precariously by his teeth.
 His limbs are all askew, and he has an expression of surprise or puzzlement.

 Thomas Nast signed the cartoon on the left side or side of the Chinese trying to remain in the U.S.